jacobproffer/static-shell/README.md

 # Static Shell

 Static website shell that uses Sass &amp; Gulp 4.
 As of now, all HTML, CSS and JS files are minified.
+Sass source maps are also included.

 ## Required Installs